 Everyone wins when you define your interview process.
 When I wrote about interview timing, I made a point of focusing on the dangers of repetition and excess time between interviews.

-Defining your interview process addresses those dangers and more, creating benefits like:
+Defining your sales interview process addresses those dangers and more, creating benefits like:

 Follow the leader.
 I’ll use Pursuit as an example of what an efficient, scalable interview process looks like.
 When we’re hiring for an internal position, we follow a four-stage process.